openhab/openhab-docs/addons/bindings.md

       </td>
       <td>
         <p>
         A binding is considered legacy when another binding obsoletes it.
-For many 1.x bindings, there is a new 2.x binding to replace it.
+        For many openHAB 1 bindings, there is a new openHAB 2 binding to replace it.
         In order to install legacy bindings, enable "Include Legacy 1.x Bindings" through either the Paper UI or in the file <code>services/addons.cfg</code>.
         </p>
       </td>
     </tr>